lapwat/cryptowall/README.md

 ### Ethereum / ERC20

-I used the method and script described in [this excellent article](https://kobl.one/blog/create-full-ethereum-keypair-and-address).
+I used the method and script described in [this excellent article](https://kobl.one/blog/create-full-ethereum-keypair-and-address) from Vincent Kobel.

 ### Iota

-I used the official python library [pyota](https://github.com/iotaledger/iota.lib.py).
+I used the class _AddressGenerator_ from the official python library [pyota](https://github.com/iotaledger/iota.lib.py).

 ### Ask for token support